 Let your AI agent browse the web for you

-Add a website credential
+Add a website login

-Handle two-factor authentication
+Handle two-factor codes

-From the agent’s Integrations tab, click Connect website to add a new credential.| Field | Description |
+From the agent’s Integrations tab, click Connect website to add a new login.| Field | Description |

 |---|---|

-| Website | The domain to log into (e.g., airbnb.com, booking.com).
-Pick from suggestions or type any domain. |
+| Website | The site to sign in to (for example, airbnb.com or booking.com).
+Pick from suggestions or type any site. |

-| Email or username | Your login for the site.
-If you enter an email address, it is used as both the email and username fields during sign-in. |
+| Email or username | Your username for the site.
+If you enter an email address, the agent uses it for either field. |

 | Password | Your password for the site.
-Stored encrypted - the agent only uses it during the login process. |
+It’s stored encrypted.
+The agent only uses it to sign in. |

-Credential status
+Login status

-Each credential shows a status so you know at a glance whether the agent can access that site.| Status | Meaning |
+Each saved login shows a status so you can tell at a glance whether the agent can sign in.| Status | Meaning |

 |---|---|

-| Ready | The credential is verified and the agent can log in successfully. |
+| Ready | The login is confirmed and the agent can sign in. |

-| Not connected | The credential has not been verified yet, or was recently changed.
+| Not connected | The login has not been tested yet, or you just changed it.
 Click Verify to test it. |

-| Needs code | The site requires a 2FA code the agent cannot generate.
-Add your authenticator secret to fix this. |
+| Needs code | The site asks for a two-factor code the agent can’t create.
+Add a two-factor setup key to fix this. |

-| Failed | The last login attempt failed.
-Update your credentials and re-verify. |
+| Failed | The last sign-in failed.
+Update the login and test it again. |

-Two-factor authentication
+Two-factor codes

-- Manual 2FA
+- Manual

 Live browser view